Railway Technical Centre: RTC today

 At privatisation, most of the facilities were taken over by commercial railway engineering companies, and it was marketed as the "rtc Business Park" renting space to a range of small consultancy firms.

 The only facility which is still used for railway research is the moving-model aerodynamic test facility.

 The former RTC site is used by Loram to carry out repairs and maintenance on railway vehicles.
 It was also used by Rampart Carriage & Wagon Services (RC&WS) which went into liquidation in 2013.
 A large part of the site is used as storage and an operating base by Loram and Network Rail, whose rolling stock on site forms part of Network Rail testing trains.
-Usual traction on these trains is either Colas Rail class 37s or class 67s.
-The New Measurement Train and Loram C21 Grinding/Rail Profile Trains are also maintained at this facility.
+Usual traction on these trains is either Colas Rail class 37s and Loram C21 Grinding/Rail Profile Trains are also maintained at this facility.

 LCR (London and Continental Railways) took over the site in 2013.